darinz/DL/02_Neural_Network/03_activation_functions.md

 > **Common Pitfall:**
 > Using sigmoid in deep hidden layers can cause gradients to vanish, making training slow or impossible.

+> **Annotation:** The sigmoid's output is always positive, which can cause issues for optimization (not zero-centered).

 #### Implementation

 ```python